 One researcher working within an operant tradition but outside the direct influence of Skinner was Roger McIntire.
 McIntire made a unique contribution to research on dogs while working under contract for the United States Army.
-McIntire started , in which he investigated training techniques for with Army dogs, a research program that sent an estimated 2500 working dogs to Vietnam (McIntire, peronal communication, August 27, 2010).
-He published two defense reports from this work: one that focused on the utility of free-ranging dogs and dogs working within a foot patrol for personnel reconnaissance (McIntire, 1965), and another that investigated the role of early experience selective breeding, and utility of reinforcement (McIntire, 1967).
-Initially the research used telemetered brain stimulation as a reinforcer for holding a pointing posture when a human scent was detected (McIntire, personal communication, August 27, 2010).
+At the University of Maryland, McIntire started the Canine Behavior Lab, in which he investigated training techniques for fieldwork with Army dogs, a research program that sent an estimated 2500 working dogs to Vietnam (McIntire, personal communication, August 27, 2010).
+He published two defense reports from this work: one that focused on the utility of free-ranging dogs and dogs working within a foot patrol for personnel reconnaissance (McIntire, 1965), and another that investigated the role of early experience and selective breeding, and the utility of reinforcement (McIntire, 1967).
+Initially the researchers used telemetered brain stimulation as a reinforcer for holding a pointing posture when a human scent was detected (McIntire, personal communication, August 27, 2010).
 However, this proved ineffective and McIntire soon switched to social reinforcement from the handler (e.g., McIntire & Colley, 1967).
 From this work, he found no effects of the age at which training was initiated, nor large effects of selective breeding.
 He did, however, report that training was facilitated through finding the most powerful reinforcers and limiting the use of punishers (McIntire, 1968).
-He also published an experimental paper investigating the effectiveness of human social reinforcement in training dogs and maintaining performance in working dogs (McIntire & Colley, 1967).
-Together, these papers represent of the few investigations into the role of human social interaction in maintaining responding in a dog.
+McIntire also published an experimental paper investigating the effectiveness of human social reinforcement in training dogs and maintaining performance in working dogs (McIntire & Colley, 1967).
+Together, these papers represent some of the few investigations into the role of human social interaction in maintaining responding in a dog.
 McIntire and Colley (1967) found that tactile reinforcement from the handler (petting) was effective in maintaining responding, whereas verbal praise alone was not.
-Although inconclusive, these results suggested that there m be primary and secondary reinforcing components to human interaction, a result that hearkens back to the “Effect of Person” reported by Gantt (e.g., Gantt et al., 1966).
+Although inconclusive, these results suggested that there might be primary and secondary reinforcing components to human interaction, a result that hearkens back to the effect of person reported by Gantt (e.g., Gantt et al., 1966).

 Developmental Approaches